+For military members and their families, USAA's average rate of $926 is also quite competitive.
 Progressive has an average annual rate of $1,380, making it the most expensive car insurance for full coverage in South Carolina.

-Auto insurance carriers evaluate individual circumstances to determine premiums, so your rate will not be the same as the examples provided.
+Top auto insurance carriers evaluate individual circumstances to determine premiums, so your rate will not be the same as the examples provided.
 These are average rates based on a comprehensive and collision policy that allows claims up to $100,000 for bodily injury per person, $300,000 for bodily injury per accident and $100,000 for property damage per accident.